 At the risk of repeating ourselves, we’re not assigning permissions to individual users—users will get their permissions from the groups they’re in.

 In Tableau Server, go to Content> Projects.

 On the Marketing project, open the Actions menu (...), and select Permissions.

 The Permissions pane shows the groups and users that you’ve assigned permissions to.
-Right now, the only group listed is the All Users group.
-This group is always listed, even if you remove all permissions from it, as you did earlier.
+When you first set up a site, All Users is the only group listed, and it remains listed here even if you remove all permissions from it, as you did earlier.

 Click Add a user or group rule, and then select the Marketing – Content Developers group.